first95/FRC2022/README.md

 # More Info

-Checkout the wiki for this reposiotry for more information on all standards to due with code and the robot.
+Checkout the wiki for this repository for more information on all standards regarding code and the robot.

 # Important Links